 Taking regular school fire alarm rehearsals will help in:

-- Evacuating the buildings in a orderly, calm and is acheived quickly as possible.
+- Evacuating the buildings in an orderly, calm and is achieved quickly as possible.

-- Escape routes are used in accordance to the action plan.
+- Escape routes are used in accordance with the action plan.

 - Designated fire staff carry out their tasks check that the building has been evacuated and the.